YouSysAdmin/pacer/docs/content/description/ui/_index.md

 JSON export / import for the operator-edited slice of state: every project, pool, and repo binding.
 Operational data (jobs, instances, audit log, users, secrets) is intentionally excluded — backups are for moving config between environments, not for disaster recovery of the orchestrator's running state.

 Imports upsert by stable name: projects by `name`, pools by `(project, pool)`, repos by `full_name`.
 Existing rows are updated in place; new rows are created.
 Pool imports re-materialise the EC2 launch template, so an import of pool config against a fresh AWS account works end-to-end (assuming the AMI / subnets / security groups exist).

+## Settings

+Pacer-managed runtime config that lives in the database (not in YAML).
+Two cards:

+### Bootstrap API Token

+The shared secret baked into every pool's launch-template user-data.
+The in-instance bootstrap script presents it as `Authorization: Bearer <token>` when calling `POST /api/runner/bootstrap` to fetch its per-job callback token.
+The card shows a masked preview of the current value and the last rotation timestamp. **Rotate** generates a fresh 32-byte hex token, persists it, then re-materialises every pool's launch template so the new token is baked into future spawns.
+Instances launched against an older LT version will fail to bootstrap (`401` from the bootstrap endpoint) and be marked failed — drain pending jobs before rotating if you can't tolerate that.

+### Log retention

+How long the audit log and webhook delivery records are kept before the daily pruner deletes them.
+Each row carries:

+- the editable value (a day count),
+- the YAML default beside it (`retention.audit_days` / `retention.webhook_days`),
+- an `overridden` tag when the saved value differs from the YAML default, and
+- a **use default** button that clears the override and reverts to the YAML floor.

+Changes are stored in the `settings` table and take effect at the next daily prune sweep — the pruner re-reads the effective value (DB override else YAML default) on every tick, so a Settings UI change doesn't require a restart.
+For an immediate one-off cleanup, use the manual prune on the [Audit](#audit) page.

+Valid ranges: audit `1..3650` days, webhook `1..365` days.
+A malformed or out-of-range DB value logs a warning and falls back to the YAML default so a typo can't take the pruner offline.